Introducing Solids To Your Breastfed Baby

 3. Waiting reduces the danger of aspiration.
 Young infants have not yet developed the coordination to safely swallow solid food, and may accidentally inhale food/liquid into their lungs (aspiration).
 Aspiration is especially dangerous due to the potential for causing lung damage and increased risk of pneumonia.

 4. Longer exclusive breastfeeding helps maintain milk supply.
-Once solid foods are introduced, it is common for mother’s milk supply to drop slightly.
+Once you introduce solid foods, it is common for breast milk supply to drop slightly.
 Having less milk results in the desire to offer more solids to compensate, beginning a cascade effect of supply reduction.
 Remember, solids are only meant to be complementary, and should not be a breast milk meal replacement until closer to 1 year.

 5. Decreased risk of becoming pregnant.
 Exclusive breastfeeding is very effective birth control!
 Lactational amenorrhea (LAM) is a sensitive hormonal process that suppresses ovulation, and is 98% effective against pregnancy for the first 6 months after giving birth when all conditions are met.